nuxtrdev/nuxtr-vscode/README.md

 ### Toggle Nuxt Devtools from your status bar

-[Nuxt Devtools](https://devtools.nuxtjs.org/) is a great tool!
-One of the great features it offer is working globally with your project if you are using Nuxt <= 3.4.0.
-You can toggle it from your status bar.
-Extension detects your Nuxt version and advices you to update if not.
+[Nuxt Devtools](https://devtools.nuxtjs.org/) empowers you to make informed decisions about your project.
+Provides invaluable insights and transparency for your Nuxt application.
+Uncover performance gaps and effortlessly fine-tune your app configurations and more!

-Manual toggling from nuxt.config.ts is detected and state is synced.
+ Nuxtr offers a toggle directly in your VSCode statusbar.
+Manual toggling from nuxt.config.ts is also detected and state is synced.

 ![Nuxt Devtools](./.github/media/devtools.gif)